Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Discussion

 \section{Discussion}

 In summary, we presented how inpainting techniques, originally developed in the field of image vision, can be adapted in materials science to accurately and efficiently reconstruct crystal structures from partially known information.
 In particular, we extended the recently published \texttt{MatterGen}~\cite{zeni_generative_2025} model adapting it for crystal structure inpainting, by leveraging the \texttt{TD-Paint} inpainting technique from computer vision and applied it to the problem of finding missing hydrogen positions in inorganic crystal structures.
 The method has been successfully benchmarked on a set of reference structures with known hydrogen positions (obtained from three different experimental crystallographic databases), by artificially removing hydrogens and then reconstructing their positions using our method.
-The results show that the inpainting approach significantly outperforms both unconditioned diffusion models and previous DFT-based approaches, leading to an overall success rate of 97\% (defined as either structural matches with the reference structures, or an even more energetically stable prediction).
-This success rate can be pushed even further to 99\% by replacing the MLIP energy evaluations with DFT calculations to select the most stable sample among those identified by the algorithm.
+The results show that the inpainting approach significantly outperforms both unconditioned diffusion models and previous DFT-based approaches, leading to an overall success rate of~97\% (defined as either structural matches with the reference structures, or an even more energetically stable prediction).
+In case of the \texttt{EXP} dataset, this success rate can be pushed even further to~99\% when excluding structures flagged as theoretical in MC3D.
+Moreover, the same success rate can be achieved for the \texttt{DFT} dataset by replacing MLIP energy evaluations with DFT calculations to select the most stable candidate among those identified by the algorithm.
 We also show how the model performs beyond the training regime, achieving high performance on structures containing up to 40 atoms per unit cell, although being trained only on structures with up to 20 atoms per unit cell.
+Moreover, by explicitly discussing some of the mismatches as well as predictions that are energetically more stable than the original references, we also highlight how the method can help to detect cases for which the underlying experimentally derived data might require additional checks.